×

 What Is New York’s Implied Consent Law?

 According to New York’s implied consent law, any individual who drives a vehicle in the state provides consent to a chemical test to calculate the amount of alcohol and/or drugs in their bloodstream.
-In order words, having a New York driver’s license means you automatically consent to a post-arrest chemical test.
+In other words, having a New York driver’s license means you automatically consent to a post-arrest chemical test.
 While you technically can still refuse a chemical test, doing so will carry serious consequences.

 The following are the penalties for refusing a chemical test in New York: